RobertElder/CS452/io/kernel3/readme.rst

 The Clock Server maintains a array mapping of TIDs to clock ticks in absolute time.
 Accesses to this mapping are constant time.

-In order to address a bug in managing message queue data, we implemented a heap that is used only by kernel when queueing messages.
+In order to address a bug in managing message queue data, we implemented a heap--the memory management kind--that is used only by kernel when queueing messages.
 The algorithm that performs the memory allocation is linear time, however this is ok because in practice this is bounded by the number of tasks, which is known to be less than 50.
 We have stress tested our kernel with several hundred tasks, and the empirical measurements of timings still keeps us under our goal of 10ms for being able to respond to events.
 We plan to further improve the run time of this function in the future.

 Delay Requests